lneely/pcloudcc-lneely/README.md

 # pCloud Console Client (undead)

-This is a simple **linux** console client for pCloud cloud storage, originally developed by pCloud.
+This is a simple **linux** console client for pCloud cloud storage, derived from the console-client developed by pCloud.

 ## Braaaaaains (Fork, please)